fingerskier/manthra/README.md

   Orson Welles

 When the student is ready the teacher will appear.
 When the student is truly ready the teacher will disappear.
   Tao Te Ching

-A smart person expresses less than 10% of what they think, A stupid person thinks about less than 10% of what they express.
+A smart person expresses less than 10% of what they think.
+A stupid person thinks about less than 10% of what they express.